 April 5th was my sister’s birthday.
 This year, her birthday was less exciting than she wanted.

 As we get older, we forgo the big parties often for a meal out with friends and loved ones.
 This year needed a creative solution.
 Instead of going out to eat, we picked up cupcakes from Small Cakes cupcakes, one of her favorite treats,

-She found a fun social distancing activity to get us out of the home see animals.
+She found a fun social distancing activity to get us out of the home to see animals.
 So, her birthday outing was getting the whole family in the Buick and traveled to the Wildlife Safari Park.
-(Well Abby stayed at home.)
+(Well, Abby stayed at home.)
 Hundreds of other people and we had the same idea.

 It was fun seeing native animals of Nebraska in their natural habitat from the safety of our cars.
-Our only regret with this trip is not planning better, because we went on a whim.
+Our only regret with this trip is not planning better because we went on a whim.
 We should have brought or eaten before we went.

 Trying Different Coffee Drinks

-Now, Paula is a tea and Mountain Dew drinker, and not a coffee drinker like myself.
+Now, Paula is a tea and Mountain Dew drinker and not a coffee drinker like myself.
 But she discovered a coffee drink online she wanted to make, now known as the Quarantine Whipped Coffee Drink.
 Now, I like brewed coffee, iced coffee, cold brew, or a delicious hot whole milk latte, and this drink was none of those.
-But she wanted to make so bad I thought I would be the great big brother, and I said I would try it she made it.
+But she wanted to make it so bad I thought I would be the great big brother, and I said I would try it; she made it.